sreenaths/minimcp/CONTRIBUTING.md

 # MiniMCP

-A minimal, stateless, and lightweight **remote Model Context Protocol (MCP) server** designed for easy integration into any Python application.
+A minimal, stateless, and lightweight MCP server designed for easy integration into any Python application.

 ## Development
 ### Setup